thoughtspot/cs_tools/docs/cs-tools/searchable-dependencies/README.md

       - context                   - object type

     Options:
-      --version   Show the tool's version and exit.
+      --version   Show the version and exit.
-      --helpfull  Show the full help message and exit.
       -h, --help  Show this message and exit.

     Commands: